Negative energy: Quantum field effects

 Negative energies and negative energy density are consistent with quantum field theory.

 Virtual particles

 In quantum theory, the uncertainty principle allows the vacuum of space to be filled with virtual particle-antiparticle pairs which appear spontaneously and exist for only a short time before, typically, annihilating themselves again.
 Some of these virtual particles can have negative energy.
-Their behaviour plays a role in several important phenomena, as described below.
+This behaviour plays a role in several important phenomena, as described below.

 Casimir effect

 In the Casimir effect, two flat plates placed very close together restrict the wavelengths of quanta which can exist between them.
 This in turn restricts the types and hence number and density of virtual particle pairs which can form in the intervening vacuum and can result in a negative energy density.
 Since this restriction does not exist or is much less significant on the opposite sides of the plates, the forces outside the plates are greater than those between the plates.
 This causes the plates to appear to pull on each other, which has been measured.
 More accurately, the vacuum energy caused by the virtual particle pairs is pushing the plates together, and the vacuum energy between the plates is too small to negate this effect since fewer virtual particles can exist per unit volume between the plates than can exist outside them.